Skip to content

 AI integration

-For AI-assisted features (e.g. automatic tagging of content), locali supports two approaches:
+For AI-assisted features (e.g. automatic tagging, semantic routing, content search), locali supports two approaches:

-• Ollama (local): AI models run directly on your own server — fully sovereign, no data leaves your infrastructure.
+• Ollama (default, local): AI models run directly on your own server — fully local AI processing, no content or queries are sent to external services for analysis.
+This is the recommended configuration for anyone who takes data sovereignty seriously.
 Requires more capable hardware.

 Open source components used